Ajanta Caves – rock cut Buddhist temples

-One of the best preserved cave chambers in group, considered to be the most splendid Buddhist vihara in India.
-Possibly created to be a imperial cave of king Harishena.
-Paintings look fresh and are not damaged by sooth – thus it is possible that this cave was not used by monks.
+One of the best-preserved cave chambers in the group, considered to be the most splendid Buddhist vihara in India.
+Possibly created to be an imperial cave of king Harishena.
+Paintings look fresh and are not damaged by soot – thus it is possible that this cave was not used by monks.

 Some details though have perished such as portico with two pillars seen in photographs from the 19th century.
-Cave can be entered through three doorways, two windows are located between doorways.
+The cave can be entered through three doorways, two windows are located between doorways.

-The facade of cave is adorned with elaborate, exquisite carvings depicting scenes from life of Buddha.
-Porch still contains remnants of murals which once covered most of the spacious porch.
+The facade of the cave is adorned with elaborate, exquisite carvings depicting scenes from the life of Buddha.
+The porch still contains remnants of murals that once covered most of the spacious porch.

-Main hall is some 6 m high with a shrine located at the rear wall.
-Shrine contains statues of seated Buddha.
+The main hall is some 6 m high with a shrine located at the rear wall.
+The shrine contains statues of seated Buddha.
 There are cells along the walls of the main hall.

-Paintings covering walls are in rather good state of conservation and belong to the best examples of ancient Indian art.
+Paintings are in a rather good state of conservation and belong to the best examples of ancient Indian art.

 Cave 2 – vihara

 This monastery building is even better preserved than Cave 1.
-Contains exquisite, well preserved paintings on walls, ceilings and pillars.
-Design of porch differs from Cave 1, massive pillars are ornamented, walls covered with murals depicting the life of Buddha in his former incarnations as Bodhisattva.
+Contains exquisite, well-preserved paintings on walls, ceilings, and pillars.
+The design of the porch differs from Cave 1, massive pillars are ornamented, walls are covered with murals depicting the life of Buddha in his former incarnations as Bodhisattva.
 Contains also smaller shrines to lesser deities.

-This cave in general is very rich with paintings – in some areas well preserved, in other – nearly lost.
+This cave, in general, is very rich with paintings – in some areas well preserved, in others – nearly lost.